-- Ensure that everyone in your team totally understands the global goal.
+- Ensure that everyone on your team totally understands the global goal.

 4. Check the current and target conditions

 Many companies define two states: the current state and the target condition.
-The first state represents their product experience today and the target one shows the ultimate user experience toward which they’re aiming.
-With the help of the product vision, they are able to define a destination (i.e. target condition).
+The first state represents their product experience today, and the target one shows the ultimate user experience they aim to achieve.
+With the help of the product vision, they can define a destination (say, target condition).

 What you can do is plan a route towards the target destination by focusing on exactly what you need to create.

 5. Claim product design principles

 There is always some uncertainty that makes us doubt our decisions.

 With the help of product design principles, you can significantly simplify the decision-making process.
 These principles are aimed to define what good design means in your business.